Skip to main content

 Understanding Electrical Codes in Rhode Island

-In certain cases, homeowners may be allowed to perform electrical work on their own property, but permits and inspections are still required.
-Even small projects must meet the same safety standards as professional work, which is why many homeowners choose to work with experienced electricians.
+Some property owners may be allowed to perform limited electrical work on their own property, but even in those situations, permits and inspections are often still required.
+The same safety standards apply regardless of who performs the work.
+Because of that, many people choose to work with an experienced electrician rather than take risks with something as important as the electrical system.

 References